• Skip to primary navigation

 11. Count down with Christian children’s Christmas picture books!

-If you have the budget (or enough Christmas books from previous years), wrap up one book for each day of December, OR one for each weekend of Advent.
+If you have the budget (or enough Christmas books from previous years), wrap up one picture book in fun wrapping paper for each day of December, OR one for each weekend of Advent.

 Pop over here for a full list of my favorite Christian Christmas books for kids or click on a book picture to check them out on Amazon!